albinoh/gtsm/README.md

 - Of course any other flavor/combination if a web server is already running, for example vertx on a docker machine.
 Webpack file watcher can be setup to run and mount the build (compiled) directory on the docker vm so any changes will reflect immediately on refresh.

+#Bugs/questions/enhancements

+Do you want to see something else here?
+Do you have questions or suggestions, please go [ahead](https://github.com/gabroe/webpackExamples/issues).